Draco2000AR/MyTutorialSample/README.md

 #My App
-Basic readme for a test tutorial.
+Basic readme for a removal of items tutorial.